shanthibooshansubramanian/Portfolio/README.md

 ## Hotel Booking Analysis Using Big Data Approach

-Transforming Hotel Booking Insights is a big data project aimed at analyzing and optimizing hotel booking processes.
-It utilizes large-scale data analytics to understand booking trends, customer preferences, and pricing strategies in the hospitality industry.
-The project focuses on enhancing customer experience and operational efficiency through data-driven insights.
+Transforming Hotel Booking Insights is a big data project that utilizes advanced technologies to analyze and optimize hotel booking processes.
+It employs large-scale data analytics and big data technologies to delve into booking trends, customer preferences, and pricing strategies in the hospitality industry.
+The project aims to enhance customer experience and operational efficiency through comprehensive data-driven insights.

 [Git Path: Hotel Booking Analysis Using Big Data Approach](https://github.com/shanthibooshansubramanian/Portfolio/blob/main/Hotel%20Booking%20Analysis%20Using%20Big%20Data%20Approach/README.md)